 This is a 1961 Factory Left Handed D-28 (D-28L), Serial # 180455 in Near Mint/Extra Fine Condition.
 It is a one-owner guitar, 100% original with no cracks or repairs (most vintage Martins come with an assortment of cracks, repairs, and excess wear – there are few exceptions) !

 It has a good string break angle, sustains and projects great as you would expect from the best vintage D-28s.
 The neck has a great comfortable profile.
 Everything underneath, including the bracing and maple bridge plate, is original and perfectly intact.
-The action is currently set-up with Medium .013 – .056 strings for Bluegrass playing, and there is plenty of saddle to lower the action if desired.

 This is only the 3rd pre-1964 factory Left Handed D-28 I have seen (the other 2 being a 1941 and 1948).
 I mention pre-1964 because Martin ceased production at their old factory on 10 West North Street on 6-26-64.
 A number of changes to production ensued after the move to the new factory, including the discontinuation of hide glue, introduction of the drop-in saddle, etc. And we all know about the dreaded bridge plate change from maple to rosewood several years later.
 I have had many requests for vintage Martins, with many mentioning 1964 as a critical year and looking for the earlier ones.

 My personal history of Martin guitar ownership includes: 1938 000-28, 1947 000-28, 1950 00-21L, 1954 D-28, 1954 D-18L, 1962 D-28.

 The guitar comes with the original chipboard soft-shell case, with the owner’s name in acronyms found just above the handle.
 The guitar will ship in a heavy duty deluxe hardshell case (see pics of the cases) and the original case will be shipped separately.